Home/Frameworks/Marketing psychology

 Trigger design framework

-Elaboration likelihood model (ELM)Design messages for both logical (central) and emotional (peripheral) processing.
+Elaboration likelihood Model (elm)Design messages for both logical (central) and emotional (peripheral) processing.

 Framework details